 Where can I buy IP cameras from?

 Just as with almost everything else we buy online, we recommend Amazon.
 This is because of the wide range of products, competitive pricing and the ease of returns if needed.
-The Amazon product links on this website are automatically customised to the right Amazon store for your geographic location.
+The Amazon product links on this website are automatically customized to the right Amazon store for your geographic location.
 Just remember to check for warranty information before purchasing, as some sellers offer grey market imports without warranty.